strategicdata/pmhc-mds-spec/doc/include/definitions.rst

   supplemented by less prevalent conditions that may be experienced by clients of PHN-commissioned mental health services.
-The diagnosis options are based on an abbreviated set of clinical terms and groupings specified in the Diagnostic and Statistical Manual of Mental Disorders Fourth Edition (DSM-IV-TR) (add link to reference below).
+The diagnosis options are based on an abbreviated set of clinical terms and groupings specified in the Diagnostic and Statistical Manual of Mental Disorders Fourth Edition (DSM-IV-TR).
 These code list summarises the approximate 300 unique mental health disorder codes in the full DSM-IV to a set to 9 major categories, and 37 individual codes.
 Diagnoses are grouped under higher level categories, based on the DSM-IV.
 Code numbers have been assigned specifically for the PMHC MDS to create a logical ordering but are capable of being mapped to both DSM-IV and ICD-10 codes.

   Options for recording Principal Diagnosis include the broad category ‘No formal mental disorder but subsyndromal problem’ (codes commencing with 9).
 These